What is The Right Paraglider for You !

 Working your way through the certification systems is difficult.
 The guide that follows is an attempt to categorise gliders to give a better 'pilots related' determination for each type, with an indication of the likely certification they should have.
 But first a word on the certification tests:

 The certification tests DO NOT indicate the propensity for a glider to get into a situation - they merely give an indication of the gliders LIKELY reaction and RECOVERY from a situation in nil wind, non-thermic conditions.
-It is clear that the tests quite often do not reflect real world turbulence induced situations as recent accidents with “hotter” DHV 1-2 gliders show.
+It is clear that the tests quite often do not reflect real world turbulence induced situations as recent accidents with “hotter” EN-B+ gliders show.

 Another important concept to note is that due to the high degree of coastal flying available in Australia there will always be a school of thought that coastal pilots can safely fly higher performance gliders than pilots flying inland.
 This may very well be the case, as the potential for rough or turbulent air on the coast, as we all know, is lower than inland.
 For pilots who consider themselves in this situation: It might pay to keep a basic glider for at least your first 50 inland hours (and rough days).

 As far as categories go, I have identified six groups.
 Naturally there is an element of blurring between them.
 It is important to note that aspect ratio (AR) is continuously increasing over the years as gliders become safer and technology improves.
-Where the previous generation AR 5.2 was a twitchy, uncertified Competition proto, it is today a safe Standard Basic Intermediate !
-When there is a reference made to AR then it is as at mid 2006.
+Where the previous generation AR 5.5 was a twitchy, uncertified Competition proto, it is today a safe Standard Basic Intermediate !
+When there is a reference made to AR then it is as at mid 2016.

-The Intermediate category has changed significantly in the past few years and can now be split in three: 'Basic’, ‘Standard’ and ‘Performance’.
+The Intermediate category has changed significantly in the past few years and can now be split in three: 'Basic’, ‘Standard’ and ‘Performance’

-The ‘Performance Intermediate’ category will have CEN-C/DHV 2 (sometimes 2-3 accelerated).
-They are known for their lively handling and higher aspect ratio (5.5 ) and are NOT suited to an average Intermediate rated pilot.
-They are for pilots with at least an Intermediate or Advanced rating who fly actively in a variety of places, have probably done a safety course and can perform the critical fast descent manoeuvres easily.
+The ‘Performance/Sports Intermediate’ category will have EN-C and is often called "Sports Class".
+Note that Sports Class in competitions often includes B+ rated gliders.
+They are known for their lively handling and higher aspect ratio (6.0+) and are NOT suited to an average Intermediate P4 rated pilot.
+They are for pilots with at least a few years of Intermediate P4 or a Advanced P5 rating who fly actively in a variety of places, have probably done a safety course and can perform the critical fast descent manoeuvres easily.
 Most importantly, they are for pilots who fly regularly with annual airtime usually well over 50 hours on a 100-200hr base.
 It is generally recognised as the top glider category for regular recreational pilots (ie: most keen sports oriented pilots would progress up to and remain at this level).
 These gliders provide near high performance, but with superior safety than high performance wings.
-Currently there are a few “High Performance” class gliders that have slid into the top end DHV 2 rating and can be confused as being Performance Intermediates.
+Currently there are a few “High Performance” class gliders that have slid into the top end EN-C rating and can be confused as being Performance Intermediates.
 It is only the newer high aspect Intermediates that display high performance handling characteristics that now form the top of the Intermediate class.

 More detailed information on certification at: